Yassinefahmi/Startup/README.md

 As soon as we want to create users in the database, we need to create a User model that can do this for us.

 #### Let's create a User model in `app/Models`
 A created model must extend class Model.
-Each model has two functions, tableName and attributes.
+Each model should have three methods by default.
-The function `attributes()` returns an array of columns which can be filled with data.
+These are tableName, primaryKey and fillable.
+The method `fillable()` returns an array of columns which can be filled with data.
+The primary key is by default `id`.
+Feel free to override it in the model.
 ````php
 class User extends Model
 {